dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 }
 ```

-None of this code is new.
+This code is not doing anything new.
 We are composing together multiple virtual nodes to generate the elements required to render the detailed view.
 This method does, however, refer to some properties and CSS selectors that do not exist yet.

 Three new properties need to be added to the `WorkerProperties` interface.
-These properties are the email address of the worker, the average number of hours they take to complete a task, and the active tasks for the worker..
+These properties are the email address of the worker, the average number of hours they take to complete a task, and the active tasks for the worker.

 Update the `WorkerProperties` interface to:

 ```ts
 export interface WorkerProperties extends WidgetProperties {